netdata/netdata-ui/src/components/table/README.md

 - `rendererHash` - hash used as dependency for memoizing virtualized row renderer callback function.
   Could be used to determine, if the function should be re-created to render a changed data, but without direct connection to the data object on instance level

+- `renderCallback` - with debounce time equal to `renderCallbackWaitTime` prop (or `600` as default), will call passed function, with flattened rows list and overscan values as argument.
+Useful for cases, when you want to do things after user has scrolled the list and new entities are shown.
+Flattened rows required for filtering out group headers and other auxiliary stuff.

 **Note on tradeoffs and usage**